pocketsnizort/pythOCR/README.md

 have python, ffmpeg and vspipe (vapoursynth) in the path

-install vapoursynth plugins
+install vapoursynth plugins:

-For windows:
+- For windows:
   1. unzip the content of dependecies/Win/vapoursynth_dep.zip to you vapoursynth plugin folder
   2. unzip the content of dependecies/Win/python_dep.zip to you python site-package

-For Linux:
+- For Linux:
   - install [Vapoursynth-plugins](https://github.com/darealshinji/vapoursynth-plugins) (or use my containerized version of pythoCR)

 Install (from pip) python prerequisites: